rejmank/blog/content/ai_devcon.md

 - So far this is all I hate about AI in single talk
 - it got bit practical basically shift right for guardrails
 - [ ] check possible guardrails for medChron

+## Learning while you sleep
+- Anthropic staff... so far much better first impression than OpenAI
+- skills -> memory - red and written by agents
+- feels really similar to the How AI-First dev teams Build Collective Inteligence
+- [ ] explore memory system for medchron
+- In-band memory

+# Day 1 recap
+- Most of the talks was ok, but nothing incredible
+- Keynote and Pi related one was highlights
+- Food was great